MiaRodr/linux-soc-home-lab/investigations/06-authentication-log-analysis.md

 **Observed:**

-Repeated failed login attempts against the `admin` account from `203.0.113.25` followed by successful authentication to the `root` account.
+Repeated failed login attempts against the `admin` account from `203.0.113.25` followed by successful authentication to the privileged `root` account from the same external IP.

 **Status:**